-VI.B.4.c) assurance of their fitness for work, including: (Outcome)
+VI.B.4.c) assurance of their fitness for work including: (Outcome) VI.D.T.0/ moruumg.

 Background and Intent: This requirement emphasizes the professional responsibility of faculty members and residents to arrive for work adequately rested and ready to care for patients.
 It is also the responsibility of faculty members, residents, and other members of the care team to be observant, to intervene, and/or to escalate their concern about resident and faculty member fitness for work, depending on the situation, and in accordance with institutional policies.